Chip Gaines Brightens Instagram With New Photo Of Toddler Son Crew And His Four-Legged Friend

 “Just the sweetest!
 Looks like they speak each other’s language,” remarked a fourth fan.

-The couple, who starred in the smash HGTV television series Fixer Upper for five seasons, live in a 1700 square foot Victorian style home which sits on 40 acres of land which the family uses for farming and the maintenance of their many animals including goats, cows, and chickens reported Country Living.
+The couple, who starred in the smash HGTV television series Fixer Upper for five seasons, live in a 1,700-square-foot Victorian style home that sits on 40 acres of land.
+The family uses the property for farming and the maintenance of their many animals, including goats, cows, and chickens, reported Country Living.

-Along with the daily outdoor chores, Chip and Joanna perform alongside their four older children Drake, Ella, Emmie, and Duke, the couple also owns and operates many other businesses.
-These include the magazine Magnolia Journal, home-decor lines under the Magnolia Home umbrella, Target collaborations, storefronts and restaurants at The Silos, the Magnolia Table cookbooks, Magnolia Realty, and the soon-to-be-launched Magnolia Network, a joint venture with the Discovery network.
+Along with the daily outdoor chores Chip and Joanna perform alongside their four older children Drake, Ella, Emmie, and Duke, the couple also owns and operates many other businesses.
+These include the magazine Magnolia Journal, home decor lines under the Magnolia Home umbrella, Target collaborations, storefronts and restaurants at The Silos, the Magnolia Table cookbooks, Magnolia Realty, and the soon-to-be-launched Magnolia Network, a joint venture with the Discovery network.